yaronf/I-D/STAR/draft-sheffer-acme-star.md

     GET /star/registration/567
     Host: star-proxy.example.net

 In responding to poll requests while the validation is still in progress, the server MUST return a 200 (OK) response and MAY include a Retry-After header field to suggest a polling interval to the client.
 The Retry-After value MUST be expressed in seconds.
-If the Retry-After header is present, in order to avoid suprising interactions with heuristic expiration times, a max-age Cache-Control SHOULD also be present and set to a value slightly smaller than the Retry-After value.
+If the Retry-After header is present, in order to avoid surprising interactions with heuristic expiration times, a max-age Cache-Control SHOULD also be present and set to a value slightly smaller than the Retry-After value.

     HTTP/1.1 200 OK
     Retry-After: 10